CFD trading is regulated by FCA in the UK. We have discussed the pros and cons of choosing different CFD trading platfoms in the UK

 CFD trading can be done online from anywhere through PC, tablet, and smartphone.
 Traders only need an electronic device, internet connection, and a trading platform to place trade orders.

-A trading platform is a software that connects traders with brokers and liquidity providers.
+A trading platform is software that connects traders with brokers and liquidity providers.
 Clients can place trade orders and do various activities associated with online trading through trading platforms.
 Online CFD trading cannot be done without a trading platform.

 MetaTrader 4 or MT4 is the most popular CFD trading platform.
 It was launched in 2005 by MetaQoutes Software Corporation which is a Cyprus-based company.
 It is the oldest CFD trading platform that is still used by a large number of forex and CFD traders worldwide.